Horizon Europe projects (2021 – 2027)

 European Research Council (ERC) grants

 The ERC, set up by the European Union in 2007, is the premier European funding body for frontier research.
 It provides funding for creative researchers of any nationality and age to run projects based across Europe with the aim of encouraging the highest quality research in Europe through competitive funding and supporting investigator-driven frontier research across all fields, based on scientific excellence.
 The ERC offers five main grant schemes: Starting Grants, Consolidator Grants, Advanced Grants, Synergy Grants and Proof of Concept Grants.
-Since 2014, the University of Luxembourg has been awarded 20 ERC grants, including three under Horizon Europe.
+Since 2014, the University of Luxembourg has been awarded 20 ERC grants, including five under Horizon Europe.

 Current grant holders and chairs